headshot.jpg

 In movement building, we knock on doors and organize.
 In theory building, we argue and write.
 In radical imagining toward our fullest possibilities, we make art.
 The Peace Orchestra, and its connected artistic, intellectual, and movement practices, is about the beauty and joy we all deserve in our lives.
 We can leave behind, now, the world made by markets, violence, greed, and status defined as having more than others.
 We will make, now, the world of mutual celebration, creative practice, and status defined as giving more to others.
 Feel free to laugh at this orchestra, it does not take itself seriously, it only wants to play Bach, however poorly, and to show that not everyone is joining the authoritarian’s march toward human self-destruction.

-Mari Matsuda is a law professor, artist, organic gardener, and critical race theorist who grew up in Los Angeles and Honolulu.
+Mari Matsuda is a law professor emiritus, artist, organic gardener, and critical race theorist who grew up in Los Angeles and Honolulu.
+Her work is in the collections of the Honolulu Museum of Art and the Hawaii State Foundation on Culture and the Arts, and has appeared in Artists of Hawai’i 2023 and 2024.
+The Peace Orchestra comprises collaborative performances organized by Matsuda over time in conjunction with her artmaking.
 She built the instruments of this orchestra, but she makes no original claim to its concept, an idea that is as old as art: we need beauty, joy, and surprise in our lives, and we are at our best when we work together for those things.